 In August 2019, BAO started the LGBTQ+ free legal program.
 BAO will open the Magic City Acceptance Academy (MCAA) August 2021, Alabama's first and only LGBTQ+ affirming charter school.
-Their work will be impacted by the new laws passed this year.

 Cultural Views of the LGBTQ+ Community

 In March 2020, the Alabama-based Foundation for Moral Law, a conservative advocacy organization founded by disgraced former State Supreme Court Justice Roy Moore, filed an amicus brief with the U.S. Supreme Court seeking to overturn Obergefell v Hodges.